HOME > COOKIES

 - Preheat the oven to 160°C/320°F. Line the baking sheet with baking paper.

 - In a medium bowl, combine the almond flour and sugar.

 - Using a teaspoon, scoop a small amount of dough and roll into a ball about the size of a small walnut.
-Roll each ball in the icing sugar and place on the baking tray.
+Roll each ball in the icing sugar and place on the baking sheet.
 Press whole almond into the centre of each cookie.

 - Bake for about 10-12 minutes, or until just lightly golden.
-Remove the cookies from the oven and let them cool on the baking tray for 5 minutes then transfer them with a thin metal spatula to a wire rack to cool completely.
+Remove the cookies from the oven and let them cool on the baking sheet for 5 minutes then transfer them with a thin metal spatula to a wire rack to cool completely.

 CATEGORIES: Cookies, Gluten-Free, Italian Inspired,